cmdlab/Hetero2d/README.md

   - `pmg config -p <EXTRACTED_VASP_POTCAR> <MY_PSP>`
 - Default pseudopotential files from VASP
   - `pmg config --add PMG_DEFAULT_FUNCTIONAL PBE_54`
-3. *MPInterfaces* a config file similar to pymatgen.
-You need to set at least 2 parameters in the mpint_config.yaml file.
-An example config file can be found on the github website.
-  - mp_api: the_key_obtained_from_materialsproject
-  - potentials: path_to_vasp_potcar_files

 ## Examples
 To get started using Hetero2d, various tutorials and examples have been created using Jupyter Notebooks.
 These notebooks demonstrate the basic functionality of Hetero2d to enable users to quickly learn how to use the various modules within this package.
 These can be found under Hetero2d/examples.